dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 | T1L   | 1-code, Low-level time  | 220ns-420ns  |
 | RESET | Drive line low          | > 280000ns   |

-​									**Figure 5:  LED Controller Timing Requirements (WS8215)**
+**Figure 5:  LED Controller Timing Requirements (WS8215)**

 Cycles must be between 900ns (220ns+580ns) and ~2000ns (380/420ns + 1600ns).
-We found example ESP32 projects that used a pulse width of 1200ns, which falls on the faster side of the range but comfortably above the minimum.
+We found example ESP32 projects that used a pulse width of 1200ns, which falls on the faster side of the range but comfortably above the minimums.

 Our design makes use of ESP SDK's SPI library to drive the LED signal line.
 SPI is often used for peripheral communications; in normal use the SPI uses several signals including clock and data out (MOSI).
 For our LED implementation, we will use only the MOSI line.

-Typical SPI signaling for an 8-bit sequence (10100101) looks like this (CLK and MOSI lines only):
+Typical SPI signaling to send an 8-bit sequence (10100101) looks like this (CLK and MOSI lines only):

 ![](./images/MN8-SPI-Timing.png)

+​

-​								**Figure 6:  SPI Timing (CLK/MOSI)**
+**Figure 6:  SPI Timing (CLK/MOSI)**